An entropy-optimal path to humble AI: Acknowledgments

 \section{Acknowledgments}

 This work was funded by the European Commission under Horizons European Programme (Grant Agreement No. 101080756), for the AI4LUNGS consortium, and travel support was provided by MLKL (Machine Learning Consortium in Kaiserslautern).
+We wish to thank Christoph Schütte (ZIP/FU-Berlin) for the helpful comments about the manuscript.